 As you can see from the list above, there will be a limited diet for the first three weeks to a month if you are not currently growing anything when the emergency occurs.
 This is why a well-stocked refrigerator, freezer and pantry are important, along with an on-going garden.
 Being able to use the fresh garden produce to supplement the dried, canned, freeze-dried and otherwise prepared foods will make meals much more interesting and tasty.
 Of course, if a garden is already in production then everything changes, as the food supply isn’t nearly as threatened.

 A supply of emergency seeds can be a critical positive factor in any disaster preparedness plan.
 It is perhaps best to look at any seed supply as part of a “Life Assurance Plan” where the basic needs of your family are supplied without needing to run out and buy something (or everything) when an emergency happens.
 A Seed Assurance Plan, as part of life assurance, means investing in seed, growing knowledge and experience instead of waiting for the disaster to strike and hoping that the seed will grow into enough food to feed you.
-We have created an Emergency Seed Plan Kit based on what we’ve explained in this article.
-You can purchase the entire collection or the individual seeds to complete your existing seed collection from the links above.

 Hope is not a plan when it comes to providing for your family, especially in a disaster or emergency.
 You don’t hope to find the job, business or career that will help feed, clothe and house your family in daily life.
 You make a plan, get education and experience, take risks and actions that move you in the direction that you want and need to go.
 The exact same thing applies to your seed supply!